keboola/website/_product/product.md

     pictogram: "/uploads/aqua.svg"
   - icotype: black
     title: Serverless
-    desc: Built as a micro-service architecture, running on AWS.
-You use only parts that suit your business, including single click services  on/off modules you really need.
+    desc: Built as a micro-service architecture running on AWS.
+You use only parts that suit your business, including single click services you really need.
 Total control of performance, efficiency and spend.
     pictogram: "/uploads/whiteHole.svg"
   content: Each company faces unique challenges, so why would you go with the traditional,
     closed, black box system?
 Choose Keboola instead!
 Keboola was built to be universal